Foreign object damage: Runway debris

-Volcanic ash
+Atmospheric debris

 On 24 June 1982, British Airways Flight 9 en route to Perth, Australia, flew into a volcanic ash cloud over the Indian Ocean.
 The Boeing 747-200B suffered engine surges in all four engines until they all failed.
 The passengers and crew could see a phenomenon known as St. Elmo's fire around the plane.
 Flight 9 dived down until it exited the cloud allowing the airborne ash to clear the engines, which were then restarted.
 The cockpit windshield was badly pitted by the ash particles but the aircraft landed safely.

 On 15 December 1989, KLM Flight 867, en route to Narita International Airport, Tokyo flew through a thick cloud of volcanic ash from Mount Redoubt, which had erupted the day before.
 The Boeing 747-400's four engines flamed out.
 After descending more than 14,000 feet, the crew restarted the engines and landed safely at Anchorage International Airport.

-Although unrelated to volcanic ash, in 1991, an MD-81 operated by SAS, force landed in a forest after ice was reportedly ingested into both engines.
-All 129 people survived, the aircraft was written off.
+In 1991, an MD-81 operated by SAS, force landed in a forest after ice was reportedly ingested into both engines.
+All 129 people survived, but the aircraft was a total loss.